The Keyworth study of Whoopingcough-pertussis

 Why is this relevant?

 There is currently discussion in the media about whooping cough making a comeback, particularly in adults.
 I think much of this is apparent rather than real.
-Recent research has shown that many adults with persistent coughs do indeed had whooping cough.
+Recent research has shown that many adults with persistent coughs do indeed have whooping cough.
 This is not new information if the Keyworth study is representative.
 Looking for it is what is new.
 The Keyworth data show that the incidence in adults has remained constant since 1986, and it is the others that have fallen.

 Since immunization came in the 1950s, doctors have seen less and less whooping cough and modern doctors may never have seen a case, let alone heard the cough.
 I believe that much of the drop in notifications has simply been a reflection of the poorer diagnostic skills of modern doctors in respect to whooping cough.
 Now that some people are looking for it with more sophisticated tests such as PCR, blood antibody, and recently oral fluid antibody tests, they are finding it, but notifications are still low, as the average doctor is still reluctant to diagnose it.
 This changing however and an apparent resurgence in the USA, Australia and the UK in 2011-12 or thereabouts has raised the numbers notified in these countries, and the numbers have only dropped a little since then.
 Most of this is in my view due to increased recognition but some of it may be due to acellular vaccine performing poorly compared with the older one which came into use around the millennium.